E-Gilley/Mint-Classics-Analysis/README.md

 ![Results-Common-Orders-Query](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/58f1aeab-f02b-4b76-9e44-27643c5c7d19)

-This proved to be a very interesting query as we can see some unsual common product combinations.
+This proved to be a very interesting query, as we can see some unsual common product combinations.
 Also of note was that the most common product combination was not at the same warehouse.

 These results are sure to yeild some high-specific recommendations during our analysis.